Roboron3042/Cyberpunk-Neon/apps/README.md

 You can install the updated Telegram theme using this link: [https://t.me/addtheme/cyberpunk_neon_v2](https://t.me/addtheme/cyberpunk_neon_v2)

 The file telegram/cyberpunk-neon.tdesktop-theme file in this repository can also be used.
-But it contains the first version released.
+Just drop it to a chat.
 ### Telegram Android

 The Android theme can be installed using this link: [https://t.me/addtheme/cyberpunk_neon](https://t.me/addtheme/cyberpunk_neon) (Warning: Not maintained by me).
 Note that the Android theme is not up-to-date with the current Desktop theme.